Isles of Scilly: Local government

 Historically, the Isles of Scilly were administered as one of the hundreds of Cornwall, although the Cornwall quarter sessions had limited jurisdiction there.
 For judicial purposes, shrievalty purposes, and lieutenancy purposes, the Isles of Scilly are "deemed to form part of the county of Cornwall".

 The Local Government Act 1888 allowed the Local Government Board to establish in the Isles of Scilly "councils and other local authorities separate from those of the county of Cornwall"... "for the application to the islands of any act touching local government."
 Accordingly, in 1890 the Isles of Scilly Rural District Council (the RDC) was formed as a sui generis unitary authority, outside the administrative county of Cornwall.
 Cornwall County Council provided some services to the Isles, for which the RDC made financial contributions.
 The Isles of Scilly Order 1930 granted the council the "powers, duties and liabilities" of a county council.
 Section 265 of the Local Government Act 1972 allowed for the continued existence of the RDC, but renamed as the Council of the Isles of Scilly.
 This unusual status also means that much administrative law (for example relating to the functions of local authorities, the health service and other public bodies) that applies in the rest of England applies in modified form in the islands.

 With a total population of just over 2,000, the council represents fewer inhabitants than many English parish councils, and is by far the smallest English unitary council.
 As of 2015, 130 people are employed full-time by the council to provide local services (including water supply and air traffic control).
 These numbers are significant, in that almost 10% of the adult population of the islands is directly linked to the council, as an employee or a councillor.

 The Council consists of 16 elected councillors, 12 of whom are returned by the ward of St Mary's, and one from each of four "off-island" wards (St Martin's, St Agnes, Bryher, and Tresco).
-The latest elections took place on 6 May 2021; all 15 councillors elected were independents.
-One seat, for the island of Bryher, received no nominations and remained vacant until filled by a further independent councillor on 28 May.
+The latest elections took place on 1 May 2025; all candidates stood as independents, and only one seat (St Martin's) was contested.

 The council is headquartered at Town Hall, by The Parade park in Hugh Town, and also performs the administrative functions of the AONB Partnership and the Inshore Fisheries and Conservation Authority.

 Some aspects of local government are shared with Cornwall, including health, and the Council of the Isles of Scilly together with Cornwall Council form a Local Enterprise Partnership.
 In July 2015 a devolution deal was announced by the government under which Cornwall Council and the Council of the Isles of Scilly are to create a plan to bring health and social care services together under local control.
 The Local Enterprise Partnership is also to be bolstered.
+The islands are part of the Devon and Cornwall Police Force, and have voted in elections for the Devon and Cornwall Police and Crime Commissioner since the establishment of the post in 2012.